 We began our pilgrimage from Pema Dorje’s hermitage, walking to even more remote gompas and sacred lakes as we circumambulated the holy mountain, Jowo Zedgyal.
 A monk from Pema Dorje’s hermitage joined us with two horses to carry our packs.
 We affectionately named him “Horse Monk”.
 Some of our participants did not feel up to this journey, and our group dwindled to five.
 I had no idea I was going to fulfill my decades old wish to wander for days on the plateau surrounded by nomads, yaks, and eagles.
 Hiking over two 17,000 ft passes, boulder hopping on rocky terrain, fording freezing creeks over endless hours was a dream come true!

-And yet it was the hardest, most physically challenging experience of my life, as we navigated vast distances at a high altitude on minimal sustenance.
-We lived on tsampa, millet gruel, yogurt, noodles and Tibetan tea, and I often felt so queasy it was hard to eat anything at all.
+Yet, it was the hardest, most physically challenging experience of my life, as we navigated vast distances at a high altitude on minimal sustenance.
+We lived on tsampa, millet gruel, yogurt, noodles and Tibetan tea.
+I often felt so queasy it was hard to eat anything at all.

 But it was more than intense hiking, and simple food that was the challenge.
 It was sleeping as a group in monastery kitchens, and nomad tents, it was inter-personal relationships, and inner demons, and it was all ultimately what the pilgrimage needed to be!

-“Thousands of pilgrims of varying backgrounds circle Kailash annually, releasing encumbrances of the past and undertaking a symbolic rebirth.
-Although Westerners may not share the same traditional belief in the transformative power of this 22,000-foot mountain, this journey nonetheless aligns us with an ancient way of life, attuned to the rhythms of nature and the universe and the power of pilgrimage and prayer to alter the course of our personal and collective lives.
-At the very least, a journey to Mount Kailash is an opportunity to immerse ourselves in an alternate vision of the world and to reforge our place within it.”
+“the power of pilgrimage and prayer to alter the course of our personal and collective lives.
+At the very least it is… an opportunity to immerse ourselves in an alternate vision of the world and to reforge our place within it.”

 In the cool crisp air of the plateau, I felt the way I inhabit the world changing.
 A week after we arrived home, I found out that Ian Baker had been detained in Greece since mid-June!
 It was big headlines in the Nepalese newspapers.
 He had not been able to leave the country for more than six weeks while Greece decided whether or not they would extradite him to Nepal.